|

 walking and biking paths.
 (A photo of the Desert

-Shores Community Center is on the home page of this website.)
+Shores Community Center is on the

 |